Requirements for the job

 - be available to train on Tuesday evening (for Town on call) or Wednesday evening (for Western on call)

-The National Firefighter Physical Tests form part of the selection process.
-If you're successful in your application, you'll need to take these tests to assess your level of fitness, strength and skills as well as your confidence in simulated exercises.
+You will be tested in various tasks to assess your level of fitness, strength and manual dexterity as well as your confidence in simulated exercises.

 You'll be required to complete the following physical tests:

 - bleep test